On this page you will find all information relating to examinations. The summer series examinations range from the following

 Council for Qualifications Guidence

 During this academic year 20/21 you will be undertaking public examination (GCSE, GCE, BTEC).
-Throughout the examination process strict procedures are put in place by the Joint Council for Qualifications which must be adhered to, please see the link below.
+Throughout the examination process strict procedures are put in place by the Joint Council for Qualifications, which must be adhered to,.
+Students are advised to review the important guidance for students, which is accessible via the link https://www.jcq.org.uk/exams-office/information-for-candidates-documents/

 Year 7 - 9 National Tests